-Lillian Roberts, 43, was sentenced in November to 24 to 40 years in prison.
-Now she wants her plea thrown out.
+Lillian Roberts, 43, was sentenced to 24 to 40 years in prison.

-"I apologize for being here, for having (the judge) here wasting the court's time on this matter and I would like to apologize to the Mitchell family," Roberts said in court.
+"I apologize for being here, for having (the judge) here wasting the court's time on this matter and I would like to apologize to the Mitchell family," Roberts said.

 Deontae was riding bikes with his cousin near Nino’s Market at 15901 E. Warren, police said.
 The boy's cousin told police that a drunken man dropped money while he was urinating outside the market, and Deontae picked it up.